Why Study Economics?

 Major in Economics

-An Economics major teaches cutting-edge tools for data collection and analysis while helping you build the necessary skills to analyze and discuss the most important economics issues of today.
-You'll develop a competitive foundation for graduate study in economics, business, law, or policy while preparing for a wide array of career options in both the public and private sector.
+An economics major teaches cutting-edge tools for data collection and analysis while helping you build the necessary skills to analyze and discuss the most important economics issues of today.
+You'll develop a competitive foundation for graduate study in economics, business, law, or policy, while preparing for a wide array of career options in both the public and private sectors.
+The UO Economics major is STEM designated.

 Minor in Economics